ourStoryNetwork/lp09-onboarding-platform/b09onboarding.md

 TAKE_0.9.0 = [Backstage (defaut - change to whatever you'd like)]
 ```

 #### Let's think about your ecosystem as a game.
-What is it that you and your community will be building for people?
+What product will you and your community will be building?
 What category does your product fit into?
 Complete this statement: "We are creating a [RETURN_0.9.0] Ecosystem."
 ```
 RETURN_0.9.0 = [Platform (defaut - change to whatever you'd like)] Ecosystem
 ```

-#### Think about how Google operates within the Alphebet ecosystem.
+#### Think about how Google operates within the Alphabet ecosystem.
 What do you want to name the ecosystem that your business, your partners, and your competitors operate within?
 ```
 CHANGED_0.9.0 = [ENTER YOUR ECOSYSTEM NAME HERE]
 ```